kunal333/E2ESynapseDemo/README.md

-## CMS Demo using Azure Synapse, Azure Data Factory and Power BI
+## Healthcare CMS Demo using Azure Synapse, Azure Data Factory and Power BI

 #### Audience
 If you belong to one of the below categories, you have landed at the right place!